 - what country you have trained in; and

 Areas of Medicine That Often Require IMGs

 There are generally always gaps in most areas of medicine in a country like Australia, particularly in rural or regional areas.
-Areas such as general practice, psychiatry and emergency or critical care medicine are often in high demand for additional staff.
+Areas such as general practice, psychiatry, and emergency or critical care medicine are often in high demand for additional staff.
 This is because there is quite a high demand for these specialties and this demand often outstrips their popularity amongst doctors.

 As a broad rule the more “general” you are in your skills or interests as a doctor the more likely you are to find employment.
-As an example a general physician is likely to have many more opportunities than a cardiologist.
-And a general surgeon more opportunities than a cardiothoracic surgeon.
+As an example, a general physician is likely to have many more opportunities than a cardiologist.
+And a general surgeon has more opportunities than a cardiothoracic surgeon.

 In addition specialties and subspecialties where procedures are performed generally have an oversupply of doctors in Australia.
 This partly reflects a similar situation in other countries.
 But also partly reflects that the remuneration available for performing procedures outstrips consulting activities.